-WordPress is one of the most popular platforms to build sites.
+WordPress is one of the most popular platforms to build websites.
 It’s easy to learn and makes running a site manageable for just about anyone.
 But the popularity of WordPress also leads to an intense interest in it from hackers.
 The core WordPress installation, if kept up to date, is somewhat secure.
 But as you add plugins and themes, that slice of security dwindles quickly.

-How Do I Secure my WordPress Site?
+How Do I Secure My WordPress Site?